All Episodes

 He was asked this question by Brian Williams.

-And a lot of, you know, a lot of Democrats say this privately.
+A lot of Democrats say this privately.

-Yeah, the uh 9-11 attack was bad, but uh never appalling, but uh th those attacks don't pose the threat politicians make them out to be.
+But those attacks don't pose the threat politicians make them out to be.

-There's no there's no war on terror.
+There's no war on terror.

-We just we're gonna have to get accustomed, she says, to the fact that this is the way of the world now.
+We're going to have to get accustomed, she says, to the fact that this is the way of the world now.

-And Edwards, when he was asked if he thought it was a war on terror, the candidates were asked for a show of hands in that press conference, he kept his hand down.
+And Edwards, when he was asked if he thought it was a war on terror, the candidates were asked for a show of hands in that press conference.

-There are dangerous people or dangerous leaders that America must deal with and deal with strongly, but we have more tools available to us than bombs, and America needs to use the tools that are available to them so these people who are sitting on the fence, terrorists are trying to recruit the next generation, get pushed to our side, not to the other side.
+And America needs to use the tools that are available to them so these people who are sitting on the fence, terrorists are trying to recruit the next generation, get pushed to our side, not to the other side.

-But he doesn't believe that there is a war on terror, and of course a number of Democrats trying to remove that phrase from um uh the defense budget authorization in the next fiscal year budget, which, if it's passed on time, will go into effect on October 1.
+And of course, a number of Democrats try to remove that phrase from the defense budget authorization in the next fiscal year budget, which if it's passed on time, will go into effect on October 1.

-Even though there are terrorist attacks, we chronicled them in our morning update yesterday of all the continued terrorist attacks, Al-Qaeda oriented around the world.
+Even though there are terrorist attacks, we chronicled them in our morning update yesterday of all the continued terrorist attacks, al-Qaeda-oriented around the world.

 They just refuse to believe it.